RenKa0/RenKa0/README.md

 - I know how to work with frameworks such as [**Knit**](https://sleitnick.github.io/Knit/) and [**Nevermore Engine**](https://quenty.github.io/NevermoreEngine/).
 - I normally work with Rojo and Git.

-> [!What can I do?]
+## What can I do?
-> I can do a variety of systems; however, I have my limitations.
+I can do a variety of systems; however, I have my limitations.
-> My forte is backend, but as I said, I am a full-stack programmer.
+My forte is backend, but as I said, I am a full-stack programmer.
 I can do a lot of what you want me to do; I am good at mathematics like trigonometry and physics.

 Like the effect I did in my basic VFX implementation sample to give that effect of moving the dummy with your mouse.